For kids with

-For kids with dyslexia, it can be hard to deal with multi-syllable words.
-They may have trouble remembering and pronouncing them correctly.
-Here are ways to help your child with long words, whether she’s reading or having a conversation.
+dyslexia, it can be hard to deal with words with multiple syllables.
+Kids may have trouble remembering and pronouncing them correctly.
+Here are ways to help kids with long words, whether they’re reading or having a conversation.

-Kids learn academic vocabulary—including longer words—mostly through reading.
-So if your child shies away from reading, it’s important to find other ways to introduce her to new words.
+Kids learn vocabulary—including longer words—mostly through reading.
+So if your child shies away from reading, it’s important to find other ways to introduce new words.

-Keep her vocabulary on track by talking about new words while you read aloud to her.
-Let her choose audiobooks you can enjoy together in the car.
-Or watch a documentary about something she’s really interested in.
+choose audiobooks you can enjoy together in the car.
+Or watch a documentary about something your child’s really interested in.
 While you do, point out new words.
 Talk about what they mean, and ask your child to practice saying them out loud.

 It may seem strange, but remembering information after we’ve forgotten it actually helps us recall that information over time.
 So when you’re practicing a specific word from the word journal, try spacing out review sessions over longer and longer periods of time.